You do not see data in New Relic APM after installing the New Relic agent.

 Your app will not be affected if the New Relic agent cannot connect to the server.
 Data continues to be collected, and New Relic uploads it as soon as the connection is restored.

-While the network is down or the server unavailable, you will see on your New Relic Servers dashboards (at rpm.newrelic.com) that your applications are not reporting data.
+While the network is down or the server unavailable, New Relic Servers will report that your apps are not reporting data.
 This is most evident in the CPU and memory charts, where there will be gaps where data is missing.
 The agent will continue attempting to reconnect, and when it succeeds, you will again see data appearing in the UI.

 During the time the agent is unable to communicate with the server, it is still collecting data.
 Once it is able to connect again, it will upload the data and fill in the missing segment so there will not be any confusion about whether your application was down or just not reporting data.
 To save memory, the data will be aggregated and averaged over the period, so you will see flat bars and charts over the period when it was unable to communicate with the server.